-For the distance relation also different levels can be derived as shown in Figs. 3(c) and 3(d).
-An arbitrary level n of granularity with n+1 distinctions yields the set $Q = \{q_0, q_1, \dots, q_n\}$ of qualitative distances.
-Given a reference object RO these distances partition the space around RO such that q_0 is the distance closest to RO and q_n the one farthest away.
-Further, a structure relation is needed in order to relate distances to each other (see [1] for details).
-As in the description of qualitative orientation, where the frame of reference was meant to fix the 'front' side of the reference object, we need to attend frames of reference for the distance relation, too.
 In the domestic settings we can define different distance relations according to: (1) external references such as the maximal size of the apartment: "The plant is at the far end of the corridor"; (2) intrinsic references used in relating objects to each other such as room or table: "The cup is on the table close to the plate" vs. "The teddy is close to the TV"; and (3) an appropriate distance system.
 In our domestic environment we suggest to make finer distinctions in the neighbourhood of the reference object than in the periphery.
-Hence, we can distinguish the scales $dist\text{-}scale \in \{\text{apartment}, \text{room}, \text{object}(o)\},\$ where object o refers to objects such as table, or bookshelf.
+Hence, we can distinguish the scales $dist-scale \in \{apartment, room, object(o)\}$ , where object o refers to objects such as table, or bookshelf.

 Hence, we must provide a procedure analyseHint, which takes a hint given by the human instructor and distills the position of the object, the frame of reference as well as the scale from that hint.
-For instance:

-- "The plant is far on the left side of the corridor"; the primary object is the plant, the point of view is the view point of the robot, the distance scale is set to the size of the corridor. - "The cup is on the table close to the plate"; the primary object is the cup, the reference object is the plate, the distance scale is set to the size of the table.
-No orientation relation is given.
+For instance: (a) "The plant is far on the left side of the corridor"; the primary object is the plant, the point of view is the view point of the robot, the distance scale is set to the size of the corridor. (b) "The cup is on the table close to the plate"; the primary object is the cup, the reference object is the plate, the distance scale is set to the size of the table.
+No orientation relation is given. (c) "The teddy is close to the TV"; the primary object is the teddy, the reference object is the TV, the distance scale should be set to the size of the room where the TV is located.
+Again, no orientation relation is given.